Ensemble averaging (machine learning)

-In machine learning, particularly in the creation of artificial neural networks, ensemble averaging is the process of creating multiple models and combining them to produce a desired output, as opposed to creating just one model.
-Frequently an ensemble of models performs better than any individual model, because the various errors of the models "average out."
+In machine learning, ensemble averaging is the process of creating multiple models (typically artificial neural networks) and combining them to produce a desired output, as opposed to creating just one model.
+Ensembles of models often outperform individual models, as the various errors of the ensemble constituents "average out".

 Overview

 Ensemble averaging is one of the simplest types of committee machines.
 Along with boosting, it is one of the two major types of static committee machines.
-In contrast to standard network design in which many networks are generated but only one is kept, ensemble averaging keeps the less satisfactory networks around, but with less weight.
+In contrast to standard neural network design, in which many networks are generated but only one is kept, ensemble averaging keeps the less satisfactory networks, but with less weight assigned to their outputs.
 The theory of ensemble averaging relies on two properties of artificial neural networks: